 This station is for low-energy positron diffraction (LEPD) measurements.
-LEPD is a positron version of low-energy electron diffraction (LEED).
+LEPD is the positron counterpart of low-energy electron diffraction (LEED).
 In this method, a positron beam is incident perpendicularly on a sample surface.
-The perpendicular incidence has an advantage that it is applicable a crystal surface with poor smoothness or much smaller sample.
-In addition, since the positron is repelled by the positive charge of the nucleus and does not interact with the inner shell electrons, the angular dependence of the atomic scattering factor is as simple as that of X-rays, enabling high-precision atomic arrangement analysis.
-Brightness enhancement using a Ni transmission-typs positron remoderator is applied.
+The perpendicular incidence has an advantage that it is applicable to a crystal surface with poorer smoothness or a much smaller sample than TRHEPD is.
+In addition, since the positron is repelled by the positive charge of the nucleus and does not interact with the inner shell electrons, the angular dependence of the atomic scattering factor is as simple as that of X-rays.
+This enables highly accurate atomic arrangement analysis by LLEPD.
+Brightness of the beam is enhanced by using a Ni transmission-type positron re-moderator.

 This is a station where users can connect the measurement chambers with the measurement devices for their own experiments.
 Experiments on laser cooling of positronium (Ps) have been conducted since FY2017.
 Until FY2016, experiments related to Ps- (positronium negative ion, the positron counterpart of H- (hydride)) were conducted.
 The experiments were conducted by a group of researchers who discovered that injection of a slow positron beam onto an alkali-metal coated tungsten surface results in efficient emission of Ps-.